 - Locate the “select” stem near the speedometer and press it until you see the word “oil” or a wrench icon appear.
 Press and hold the stem for 10 seconds, or until the icon begins flashing.

 - Release the stem and hold “select” again for five more seconds.
 The oil change light should disappear until the next time a change is due.
 If it doesn’t, then repeat these steps.

-If you’re not certain how to reset your particular vehicle’s oil change light, turn to your owner’s manual, where the instructions are typically found in the section discussing motor oil.
+If you’re not certain how to reset an oil change light for your particular vehicle, turn to your owner’s manual, where the instructions are typically found in the section discussing motor oil.
 The steps required may vary — not just by manufacturer, but often by model and model year.

 Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to reset an oil change light, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.